GamalMarangoz2005/Teshrab_Shay/README.md

 # Teshrab_Shay_Project 🍵🪴

+## A Word about the Project
-## Fun project demonstrating my skills to write C++ programs, showing my passion to coding ⌨️ and sharing my sense of humor 🤣 among other developers to spread the joy of coding.
+Fun project demonstrating my skills to write C++ programs, showing my passion to coding ⌨️ and sharing my sense of humor 🤣 among other developers to spread the joy of coding.

 ### Project Description
 The Program starts by prompting the user to ask if they want to drink tea or not.
 If so, the user will be prompted with